 An IVF cycle failed.
-We are so sorry, but, from the failure can come great knowledge and a chance to improve your chances of having a baby.
+We are so sorry, but, from an unsuccessful IVF cycle can come great knowledge and a chance to improve your chances of having a baby.
 You need to sit with the doctor and review.

 Doctor?
 What doctor?
 Have you seen the doctor?